-SmileRestore is a dental office uniquely created to be a referral based non-profit service to the very people who need us the most.
-In August of 2012 the 501 C-3 status was accepted.
-The original SmileRestore office was an old dental office that needed some work and remodeling.
-On December 1st 2014 we opened our doors to patients.
-Since our inception, the goals of SmileRestore have been to improve access to dental care, improve dental health, establish partnerships with other social agencies, solicit additional dental care providers for off-site and onsite service, and to fund operations.
-SmileRestore greatly values their patients as well as the volunteers and employees who make the operations of this non-profit possible.
+SmileRestore can offer several options for making payments for your services.
+Some cash payment will always be required in order to help us cover our costsSmileRestore is a dental office created to be a referral-based non-profit service to the people who need us the most.
+In August of 2012, our 501(c)(3) status was accepted.
+On December 1st 2014, we opened the doors to patients at our current location.
+Never changing, the goals of SmileRestore have been to improve access to dental care, improve dental health, establish partnerships with other social agencies, enlist additional dental care providers to help provide services, and to fund operations.
+SmileRestore greatly values our patients and the volunteers and employees who make the operations of this non-profit possible.

 “We make a living by what we do, but we make a life by what we give.” – Winston Churchill

 What is the target population?

 We provide dental services primarily to Northern Nevada residents, though we welcome anyone seeking good dental health.
 We have a desire to help underemployed or underinsured veterans, families, the elderly, and the medically and/or physically compromised.

 What is the health concern?

 - The Nevada State population is 3 million

 - Nearly 40% of the population have not visited a dentist or dental clinic within the past year

 - Approximately 65,000 children under the age of 19 are at or below the Federal Poverty Level without insurance

 - Nearly 39% of seniors have no dental insurance